 Improved drug intake adherence and procedure following

-Precise resource location management
+Precise resource management

 Improved patient experience and care